Speak hotel.

 - Three confidence levels — Pending (0.4) · Active (0.7) · Manual (1.0)

-- Other hotels' data cannot reach yours — the boundary lives in the data layer, not in a policy you trust
+- Other hotels' data cannot reach yours — the wall is built into the platform, not written in a policy

 Other hotels' data cannot reach yours — by design.